-Nephritic syndrome is a manifestation of glomerular inflammation (glomerulonephritis [GN]) and occurs at any age.
-Causes differ by age (see Glomerular Disorders by Age and Manifestations), and mechanisms differ by cause.
+Nephritic syndrome is a manifestation of glomerular inflammation (glomerulonephritis) and occurs at any age.
+Causes differ by age (see table ), and mechanisms differ by cause.
 The syndrome can be